sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-setup-and-secure-telegraf-influxdb-and-grafana-on-linux.md

 </FilesMatch>
 ```

-If you will have any troubles with the virtual host configuration contact me through the contact form in Contact section.
+If you will have any troubles with the virtual host configuration contact me.
 I will help.
 I use grafana with SSL from <a href="https://letsencrypt.org" target="_blank" rel="noreferrer noopener">Let&#8217;s Encrypt</a>.

 #### e – Add InfluxDB as a datasource on Grafana